ShawnMcCool/event-sourcery-course-order-fulfillment-example/README.md

 * Customer ID - Customer ID is an identifier for this specific customer.
 No other customer will have this ID.
 * Customer Name - The full name of the customer.
 * Products - Products is a list of Product IDs that the customer wants to purchase.
-* Total Price - Total Price is the amount of money that must be paid before the order is completed.
+* Total Price - Total Price is the amount of money that must be paid before the order is completed in cents.
 * Currency - Currency is an identifier for the currency type the order was placed with.
 * Placed At - Placed At is the time and date of when the customer placed the order.